The risk of doing nothing . . . .

 Medicaid rules are complex and an elder law attorney can advise you about qualifying for Medicaid, Medicaid estate recovery, and the five-year look-back.
 You must take action as soon as possible to have full use of these planning tools.
 You should start proactive planning at least five years before you think you or your spouse will need to apply for Medicaid long-term care coverage.

 What happens if you haven't planned and your spouse suddenly needs to go into a nursing home?
 There are crisis planning tools that an elder law attorney can use to save a portion of your assets.
-Medicaid laws are complex.
-The timing of the Medicaid application is critical.
-Before you apply for Medicaid long-term care for yourself or a family member and make a costly mistake, talk to an elder law attorney.
+As with proactive planning, timing is everything.
+Before you apply for Medicaid long-term care for yourself or a family member, speak with an elder law attorney.

 We're here to help.
 If you are in North or South Carolina and need help with long-term care planning, call 704.887.5242 to schedule a consultation with Nancy Roberts.